bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 ##### Video Player

-The video player widget displays an available WebRTC video stream.
+The video player widget displays an available WebRTC video stream, as set up through the [Video Configuration menu](#video-streams-configuration).
 BlueOS uses the [MAVLink Camera Manager](https://github.com/mavlink/mavlink-camera-manager) to automatically create a WebRTC stream for applicable video streams.
 {{ easy_image(src="video-widget", width=400, center=true) }}

 Multiple video widgets can be added to display different video streams.

-Configuration allows selecting which video stream to display, flipping the stream image, and choosing how the frames should fit within the widget:
+Configuration allows selecting which video stream to display, flipping and rotating the stream image, and choosing how the frames should fit within the widget:
 - **cover**: maintains the video aspect ratio, but expands the frames to fully cover the widget, and crops off the sides or top+bottom if they extend beyond the widget boundaries
 - **fill**: stretches the frames so that all sides are against the corresponding widget boundary
 - **contain**: maintains the video aspect ratio, but shrinks the frames to fully fit inside the widget, adding transparent padding at the sides / above+below as necessary
-{{ easy_image(src="video-config", width=600, center=true) }}
+{{ easy_image(src="video-widget-config", width=400, center=true) }}

-It is also possible to select the video source IP, which is recommended especially if there are multiple available connection routes (e.g. if there is a wired route through a tether, as well as a wireless connection, you should select the tether IP and remove the wireless one to avoid video stuttering from transmission over wifi).
+If your video stream is having some issues, the available stream performance statistics may help to determine the cause of the problem:

-A warning is provided when multiple routes are available:
+{{ easy_image(src="video-widget-stats", width=170, center=true) }}

-{{ easy_image(src="video-multiple-ip-warning", width=400, center=true) }}
+Video recording (to Cockpit's [Video Library](#video-library)) is possible using a [mini widget](#mini-widgets), and directly records the incoming stream (not the scaled and cropped/flipped/rotated display of the widget).

-Video recording is possible using a [mini widget](#mini-widgets), and directly records the incoming stream (not the scaled and cropped display of the widget).
-Cockpit can be configured to [log some telemetry values](#logs), and record them as a subtitle file for convenient video playback:
+Cockpit can be configured to [log some telemetry values](#telemetry-logs-subtitle-files), and record them as a subtitle file for convenient video playback:

 {{ easy_image(src="video-subtitles", width=450, center=true) }}